Last Updated on

 - The purpose or description of your company’s primary business activity.
 Most states only require a general statement of purpose to be included in the articles of organization, while others will require more specific information, or the company’s NAICS code.

 - The name and address of your company’s registered agent.
 A registered agent is a party authorized to receive and accept legal process on behalf of your LLC.
 You may act as your registered agent or you may authorize an individual outside of the LLC or another company authorized by your state to act as a registered agent.

-- Information about company members and managers.
-On the articles of organization, you will be required to decide your LLC management structure, either member-managed or manager-managed.
+- Information about the LLC members and managers.
+On the articles of organization, you will be required to decide whether the management structure is either member-managed or manager-managed.
 You can also add a new member later – How to Add a Member to an LLC.

 - The effective start date for your LLC.
-While you cannot back-date the formation date of your LLC, you can specify when you want it to become effective at a time in the future.
+While you cannot back-date the formation date of your LLC, you can specify when you want the business entity to become effective at a time in the future.

 - The duration of your LLC.
 Most states have a default rule that if

 a termination date is not specified in the articles of organization, the LLC is

 assumed to have a perpetual duration.
 However, if you do not want to